matthewhadley/lots/README.md

     !This readme should be improved #documentation ^2

+Hidden file and directories are not searched.

+Set the environment variable `LOTS_RG=1` to have LOTS use the faster [ripgrep](https://github.com/BurntSushi/ripgrep) instead of grep.

 #### Tickets

 Since `1.0.0` the default behaviour of LOTS is to display tickets on the command line